Bruce Moon: Works

+Moon has written a number of books and articles, and given over 200 presentations in the US, Canada, Hong Kong and Taiwan.
+He continues to do research, write music and perform, and make artwork.

 In his book Art-Based Group Therapy and Practice, Moon (2010) describes the therapeutic qualities that are presented in art-based group therapy, and suggests that there are 12 essentials.
 Of these, some very important and striking benefits of art-based group therapy include: “Making art in the presence of others reduces isolation and creates a sense of community”, and “making art in a group setting promotes positive regard for the other members of the group” (p.
 4).

 In an article written by Moon titled The Tears Make Me Paint: The Role of Responsive Art-making in Adolescent Art Therapy (1999), Moon argues the importance of not only art-making in the adolescents, but response work made by the therapist is an exceptionally helpful tool as well.
 He listed three ways in which responses to adolescent artwork could be beneficial: (1) as a way to form empathic relationships with the clients; (2) as a release of emotions the therapist may be feeling or struggling with while working with the adolescent population that could possibly counter transfer within a session; and (3) as a catalyst for conversation with the adolescent client (Moon, 1999, p.
 79).
 One of Moon's primary contributions to the profession is his writings related to responsive art making.